riddheshSajwan/ai-pm-journey/docs/exercises/zomato-synthesis.md

 ### My chosen problem

-"When ordering dinner between 7-9 PM in Bangalore's high-density tech corridors (Whitefield, HSR, Koramangala), working professionals (25-35) want their food to arrive close to the promised ETA, but actual delivery runs roughly 2× the promise (≈61 min against a ~31 min promise) — evidenced by ~131 QuickBites orders in that window averaging 61 min vs ~31 min elsewhere, and 2/6 interviews (Rohan, Vikram) naming evening Bangalore delivery as their top pain, with cross-city corroboration from Anjali."
+"When ordering dinner between 7-9 PM in Bangalore's high-density tech corridors (Whitefield, HSR, Koramangala), working professionals (aged 25-35) want their food to arrive close to the promised ETA, but actual delivery runs roughly 2× the promise (≈61 min against a ~31 min promise) - evidenced by ~131 QuickBites orders in that window averaging 61 min vs ~31 min elsewhere, and 2/6 interviews (Rohan, Vikram) naming evening Bangalore delivery as their top pain."

 ### Why this one?

-It has the strongest triangulation of any candidate — the largest single data sample (~131 orders) and multiple independent interviews, including a 300+ order veteran (Vikram) who calls it "your bleeding wound" — so I'm most confident it's a real problem, not just an interesting one.
-It hits the North Star hardest, because evening dinner is the highest-frequency, highest-density ordering moment and it's where Zomato is already losing default status to Swiggy (Rohan checks Swiggy first now).
-And it's a prerequisite: fixing evening reliability also de-risks the first-order-churn problem, since a new user's first order is most likely to fail in exactly this window.
+It has the strongest triangulation of any candidate - the largest single data sample (~131 orders) and multiple independent interviews, including a 300+ order veteran (Vikram) who calls it "your bleeding wound".
+It is also a prerequisite: fixing evening reliability also de-risks the first-order-churn problem, since a new user's first order is most likely to fail in exactly this window.

 ### JTBD Statement